Welcome! We are a Jayhawk Family!

 - Underrepresented racial and ethnic minority groups (Black / African American, Native Hawaiian / Asian Pacific Islander, American Indian / Alaskan Native, Latinx / Hispanic)

 - High financial need as defined by Pell Grant eligibility (as indicated from your FAFSA submission to the University)

 The Multicultural Scholars Program was founded in 1992 within the School of Buisness by former professor and Executive Director, Dr. Renate Mai-Dalton.
 In the past twenty eight years, MSP has expanded to provide financial and academic support to over 200 students in the College of Liberal Arts & Sciences and the Schools of Architecture, Education, Journalism, Pharmacy, Music, and Social Welfare.

 Scope of Activity:

 The central Office of Diversity and Equity leads and supports the development of equitable and inclusive policies, practices, and programs that support the diversity of KU students, faculty, and staff.
 Organized into two overlapping divisions, our office leads and works collaboratively to create policies that build a more equitable and inclusive learning and workplace environment.
-At the same time, we are student-focused and our social-identity based offices include the Multicultural Scholars Program, Emily Taylor Center for Women and Gender Equity, Office of Multicultural Affairs, Haskell American Indian Nations University Liaison Office, and the Office of Sexuality and Gender.
+At the same time, we are student-focused and our social-identity based offices include the Multicultural Scholars Program, Emily Taylor Center for Women and Gender Equity, Office of Multicultural Affairs, Haskell American Indian Nations University Liaison Office, and the Office of Sexuality and Gender Diversity.
 Now reorganized into a new structure, these offices are working collaboratively to plan and offer educational enhancement resources and campus community learning and engagement programs.
 Within these categories, the campus receives micro-level interactive resources to support the successful academic outcomes of marginalized students, especially; supplemental learning and support for all students; and public engagement programming that contributes directly to institutional cultural competency for all students, faculty, and staff.